HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Pro/index.md

 ## ArcGIS Pro Tutorials

 If you are looking specifically for ArcGIS Pro tutorials, the Center for Geographic Analysis (CGA) manages the Harvard University Key Licenses for this software, and maintains a robust set of tutorials, FAQs, MOOCs, and in-person workshops specifically geared towards ArcGIS Pro.
 To get started, check out the [CGA Frequently Asked Questions](https://gis.harvard.edu/faq), which includes many how-to style tutorials for ArcGIS.

+## CGA GIS Institute

+If you are a Harvard graduate student, post-doctoral fellow, faculty, staff, or external researcher, and you want to get hands-on experience with ArcGIS Pro, you might consider signing up for the [CGA GIS Institute](https://gis.harvard.edu/gis-institute).
+The Institute covers many basic GIS literacies, and is a great opportunity if you have a research project where you'd like to incorporate more spatial thinking.
+The course happens twice a year, once in January and again in early June.
+It is a two-week course, and is available to Harvard affiliates for $100.